Statue commemorating Indian soldiers vandalised

 The words “of the Great War” from the statue’s title had been sprayed with a black line, while the words “1 jarnoil” had been graffitied on to the memorial.

-There was speculation on social media that the phrase could refer to Jarnail Singh Bhindranwale – a controversial figure in Indian history considered by some to be a terrorist who wanted to create a Sikh state.
+There was speculation on social media that the phrase could refer to Jarnail Singh Bhindranwale – a controversial figure in Indian history considered by some to be a terrorist but revered by others for his role as head of Sikh educational institute Dam Dami Taksal.

 Advertising

-He was killed in 1984 in a gun battle with the Indian army after his organisation occupied the famous Golden Temple complex in the city of Amritsar.
+He was killed in 1984 during Operation Bluestar – an offensive by the Indian army to remove him and his armed followers from the Golden Temple complex in the city of Amritsar after they turned it into their headquarters.

 West Midlands Police said they are treating the incident as aggravated criminal damage.